GeorgeGrig/Patient-diagram-maker/README.md

 # Installation

-Install dependacies on the main.py
-The exemaker.bat can be used to create an exe (you need pyinstaller installed)
+Install dependacies on the main.py, the exemaker.bat can be used to create an exe (you need pyinstaller installed)

 # This project will not be maintaned at all